FAQ + Contact

 How do I submit manuscripts for publication by Microcosm?

 Microcosm specializes in nonfiction DIY (Do-It-Yourself) goods that focus on the reader and teach self-empowerment.
-We have four lists: DIY (bicycling, making something, how-to, hands-on skills, etc), Real World (education, history, music, relationships, etc), Vegan Cookbooks, and Comics Journalism.
+Think of the benefits that your book offers to the reader.
+We have five lists: DIY (bicycling, making something, how-to, self-care, hands-on skills, etc), Real World (education, gender, history, music, sexuality, social justice, relationships, etc), Vegan Cookbooks, Bikes in Space (feminist bicycle science fiction), and Comics Journalism.
 We love books where we discover interest in a new topic because of the way information is presented.

 How can I help?